Ever notice how people respond to challenges in two completely different ways?

 Build a System for Reflection and Feedback

-High-agency individuals don't drift; they self-correct based on results.
+High-agency individuals don't drift.
+They self-correct based on results.

 Use a weekly review: Where did you show high agency?
 Where did you default to passivity?

-Tool to implement: Create a "decision journal" where you record:
+Create a decision journal where you record:

 This creates a compounding knowledge base of your decision patterns.